WarshipGirls/WGViewer/CONTRIBUTING.md

 ## Coding Styles

-- This project followed most PEP standards.
+- This project followed most PEP standards
 - Use indentation = 4 spaces
+- For pure natural language strings, use double-quote; otherwise (involves variables), use single-quote